michihupf/xfce4-winbootbutton-plugin/readme.md

 `grub-reboot <entry>` command.

 ## How to install
-Clone the repository and run:
+Clone the repository and run on Arch Linux:

     $ ./configure --prefix="/usr"